eavestn/cloud-migration-guidebook/README.md

 [_Enter stage left the problem of the Agile "Movement"_.]

-A few years ago, some dudes (2001) figured out that you could get your product to the customer and learn more about your product if you got [rid of some rules that were perceived to undermine success](https://agilemanifesto.org/) (success here meaning "making money").
+A few years ago, some dudes (2001) figured out that you could get your product to the customer faseter and learn more about your product if you got [rid of some rules that were perceived to undermine success](https://agilemanifesto.org/) (success here meaning "making money").
 They figured out

 > ...
 [I]f you wait too long to get your understanding of your customers' needs in front of them, the greater the chance your customers' needs will have changed.